 An island of great history and cultural heritage, Malta is one of the most popular holiday destinations in Europe due to its fantastic location in the heart of the Mediterranean Sea.
 Malta has also been home to many different cultures, such as the Phoenicians, Romans, Arabs, Normans, the Knights of St. John, the French, and the British.
 This makes Malta a great place to visit if you are interested in history and want to see how different cultures have influenced this fascinating island.

-At JWT Travel we have planned a fantastic escorted tour to Malta in partnership with Brian Cunningham.
+At JWT Travel we have planned a fantastic escorted tour to Malta.
 If you’re planning to join JWT, here are our top 5 things to see on our escorted tour to Malta that will make this trip unforgettable:

 VALLETTA & SAINT JOHN CO-CATHEDRAL